LLM outputs

 Silent provider updates

-LLM providers update hosted models continuously — safety tuning, inference changes, system prompt adjustments — without incrementing the public version string.
+LLM providers update hosted models continuously — without incrementing the public version string.
 The model you called last month is not the model you call today, even when the version number is identical.

 Prompt fragility

 Production prompts are tested on the inputs you anticipated.
-The long tail of real user inputs is different, and there is no existing tool that measures how fragile a given prompt actually is — until it breaks in production in ways you did not foresee.
+The long tail of real user inputs is different, and there is no tool that measures how fragile a given prompt is — until it breaks in production.

 No safety net

-Software engineering has decades of CI/CD tooling for catching regressions.
-None of it translates to LLM outputs, which are probabilistic, semantically evaluated, and context-dependent.
+Software engineering has decades of CI/CD tooling.
+None of it translates to LLM outputs, which are probabilistic and semantically evaluated.
 The industry has no equivalent of a test suite for prompt behaviour.

 Three layers.
 One platform.

-Quelm addresses LLM reliability at three distinct layers.
-Each targets a different failure mode.
+Each layer targets a different failure mode.
 Each can be deployed independently or combined.

 Model A